 Once you find a simple black dress you'll be well on your way to completing your What to Wear in Paris wardrobe.

 Make sure the dress is versatile, one you can wear to dinner, yet still casual enough to wear underneath your trench coat or under a pashmina.
-A dress that doesn't need ironing is a triple bonus!

-And, by the way, "black" doesn't always mean black, if you know what we mean.
+"Black" doesn't always mean black, if you know what we mean.
 A simple solid-color dress of the trending color is always appropriate.

 The first thing you'll notice when you hit Charles de Gaulle Airport are the scarves!